Kolossion/ns8-test/README.md

 5) Would this API want to be cached?
 Some more discovery would be needed to make sure caching could be easily implemented into this API.

-6) To continue off point #2, having this be a stateless API allows for much easier scaling, since each instance wouldn't be holding its own state, granted right now each instance _is_ handling its own state due to the JSON data stores, but I assumed this wouldn't be run in a cluster.
+6) To continue off point #2, having this be a stateless API allows for much easier scaling, since each instance wouldn't be holding its own state, granted right now each instance _is_ handling its own state due to the JSON data stores, but I assumed this wouldn't be run in a cluster since - and I'm metagaming a bit here - it's a dev test.

 7) Considering that the application's data store is just JSON objects, the data storage is handled synchronously.
 If it were being handled by a true DB, it'd be best to make those calls asynchronous to avoid blocking.

 8) Are unit tests required?
 I assumed not.
+For production, it would make sense to have them.

 9) In the event that a user is attempting to be added that already exists, is that an upsert or an ignore?
 I assumed the latter, since I'd imagine there'd rather be an explicit update to user data.
 Also, in the event of the ignore, would that be considered a bad request?
 I said no to avoid an error, but utilized a different response code than when it's actually added.